Optimal time-decay estimates for an Oldroyd-B model with zero viscosity: Introduction

 We remark that \eqref{Oldroyd_B_nondim_A} can also be deduced from the dumbbell model of polymeric fluids (refer to E, Li and Zhang (\cite{E_Li_Zhang_2004}) for instence).
 Hu and Leli\`{e}vre (\cite{Hu_Lelievre}) obtained the following entropy estimate, for the Dirichlet problem in bounded domains,

 where is the sum of the kinetic energy and the Helmholtz free energy (see equation $(3.13)$ in \cite{Hu_Lelievre}).
-If one assumes that the initial data $A_0$ is symmetric positive definite, then $A(t)$ is symmetric positive definite and $\mathrm{tr}A -\log(\mathrm{det}A) - 3\geq 0$ (see Lemmas 1.1 and 2.1 in \cite{Boyaval_etal_2009} for details).
+If one assume that the initial data $A_0$ is symmetric positive definite, it is easy to show that $A(t)$ is symmetric positive definite and $\mathrm{tr}A -\log(\mathrm{det}A) - 3\geq 0$.
+Using the fact that $\mathrm{tr}A -\log(\mathrm{det}A) - 3 = \mathrm{tr}(A -\log( A) - I) \leq \mathrm{tr}(A + A^{-1} -2 I)$ (see Lemma 1.1 and Lemma 2.1 in \cite{Boyaval_etal_2009} for detials), one can deduce the exponential time decay estimates for the free energy $F(u,A)$.
 Boyaval, Leli\`evre and Mangoubi (\cite{Boyaval_etal_2009}) analyzed the stability of some numerical schemes for system \eqref{Oldroyd_B_nondim_A}.
-For the long-time behavior of the solution of system \eqref{system} with $\epsilon>0$ and $\mu = 0$ in $\mathbb{R}^3$, Hieber, Wen and Zi (\cite{Hieber-Wen-Zi}) obtained some upper time-decay estimates, and the decay rates are the same as those for the heat equation.
+For the long-time behavior of the solution of system \eqref{system} with $\epsilon>0$ and $\mu = 0$ in $\mathbb{R}^3$, Hieber, Wen and Zi (\cite{Hieber-Wen-Zi}) obtained some upper time-decay estimates, and the decay rates are the same as those for the heat equation. }

 For the case without damping mechanism and the scaling invariant approach, see the works \cite{Zhu} and \cite{Chen, Fang-Zi, Fang-Zhang-Zi}, respectively.
 An energetic variational approach was first introduced by Lin, Liu, and Zhang (\cite{Lin-Liu-Zhang}) to understand the physical structure for the related systems (see for instance \cite{Cai, Hu-Lin, Hu-Wu, Lai, Lei1, Lei2, Lin, Lin-Zhang, Zhang-Fang} for more progress).